 - Cosmetic uses and applications

 Aside from its supposed effects in treating depressive disorders, light therapy can also be used for cosmetic purposes like treating acne breakouts and preventing dryness in the skin.
 In fact, dermatologists have already approved the use of different colors of LED light to treat specific conditions.
 For aging skin, red light can be used to reduce wrinkles by activating the production of collagen.
+A lot of clinics now offer infrared sauna services for a better and increased blood circulation.

 On the other hand, blue light is shown to be effective against bacteria that cause pimples and other forms of skin infections.
 Additionally, light therapy can also be used to prevent cold sores which are associated with hormonal changes and stress.
 In case you need more information about cold sores and light treatment, click here.